baodaiqin/UKG-RE/README.md

   ('C1155065', 'biological process involves gene product', 'C1332717', 0.97371644)
   ~~~~

 - Check the supporting multi-hop path evidences (e.g., `'C1155065 that , upon [HEAD] KCa3.1 channels localize with  ...
-C1332717'` and corresponding attention score `0.00013606095`, where each hop in a multi-hop path is seperated by an intermediate entity (e.g.,`C0759310`). :
+C1332717'`) and corresponding attention score (e.g., `0.00013606095`), where each hop in a multi-hop path is seperated by an intermediate entity (e.g.,`C0759310`). :
   ~~~~
   >>> results[0]["path_att"]
   [('C1155065 that , upon [HEAD] KCa3.1 channels localize with F-actin and [TAIL] to the IS C0759310 the conformational change [HEAD] for the activation of [TAIL] suggest the existence C0039194 ...
 C1332717', 0.00013606095),